Structure of K\"ahler foliations with negative transverse Ricci curvature: Construction of equivariant foliated harmonic and holomorphic maps

+With this at hands, we can state the following general existence result for foliated harmonic maps.

-Using the results from Section~\ref{S:equivariant-foliated-harmoni-maps} in the setting of the transverse frame bundle, we can prove the following result. \begin{thm} Let $\F$ be a transversely orientable Riemannian foliation on a compact manifold $X$.
-Let $g$ be a bundle-like metric with vanishing mean curvature vector field (it exists by virtue of Theorem \ref{T:minimalizableSS}).
-Denote by $\wtF$ the lifted foliation on the universal cover $\wtX$.
-Assume that the structural Lie algebra of $\F$ is semi-simple without compact factors and let $\mathcal S$ be the associated symmetric space.
+\begin{thm} Let $\F$ be a transversely orientable Riemannian foliation on a compact manifold $X$ and let us assume that its structural Lie algebra $\mathfrak{g}:=\frg{X,\F}$ is semi-simple without compact factors (as above $\mathcal S_\mathfrak{g}$ will be the associated symmetric space).
+Let $g$ be a bundle-like metric with vanishing mean curvature vector field (it exists by virtue of Theorem~\ref{T:minimalizableSS}).